siran/writing/books/A New Arithmetic/A New Arithmetic - 002a Pythagorean Addition and Angles.md

 $$

 So trigonometry is also relation arithmetic.
-It is the arithmetic of how inner values are oriented before the square-value is evaluated.
+It is the arithmetic of how inner states are oriented before the square-value is evaluated.

 ## Why This Matters